Journalit

 What Layout Builder actually does

 This is not a cosmetic page editor.
-It defines the structure of your daily, weekly, monthly, quarterly, and yearly review workflows.
+It defines the structure of your trade notes and your daily, weekly, monthly, quarterly, and yearly review workflows.

 Why It Matters